Show Us Your Tongue: Gui Pi Tang

 If your tongue looks like this, here is what you might experience:

 Our most popular sleep formula, Mental Tranquility, is based on an ancient herbal formula called Gui Pi Tang.
 Comprised of 12 Chinese herbs, this formula has been used for centuries to support the spleen and heart.
-Classic Chinese herbal medicine textbooks state that it treats pensiveness, anxiety, and physical exhaustion that lead to heart palpitations, mental fogginess and poor sleep.
+Historically, this formula has been used in Traditional Chinese Medicine to support emotional well-being, clarity, and restful sleep.

 Dr. Eric Karchmer is a practicing Chinese medical doctor, medical anthropologist, and co-founder and Chief Doctor of Chinese Medicine for DAO Labs.
 From 1995-2000, Eric studied at the Beijing University of Chinese Medicine and today is both a licensed acupuncturist and professor at Appalachian State University.
 Eric can be reached at drkarchmer@mydaolabs.com.